The Hasse principle for homogeneous polynomials with random coefficients over thin sets: Introduction and statement of the results

 \section{Introduction and statement of the results}

 In 1962, thanks to the celebrated work of Birch [$\ref{ref8}$], we can say that a system of $R$ forms $F_1,\ldots,F_R$ with integer coefficients of degree $d$ in $n$ variables, satisfies the \emph{smooth} Hasse principle whenever $n$ is sufficiently large in terms of $d$, $R$ and the dimension of a certain singular locus.
-In particular, it suffices to take where in which $J(\x)$ is the Jacobian matrix of size $R\times n$ formed from the gradient vectors $\nabla F_1(\x),\ldots,\nabla F_R(\x).$ Later on, Rydin Myerson [$\ref{ref28}$] showed that the factor $R(R+1)(d-1)2^{d-1}$ in the bound ($\ref{birch}$) can be replaced by a factor growing linearly in $R$, in particular, $d2^dR+R$ (see also [$\ref{ref26}$] and [$\ref{ref27}$] for the cases $d=2$ and $d=3$, respectively).
+In particular, it suffices to take where in which $J(\x)$ is the Jacobian matrix of size $R\times n$ formed from the gradient vectors $\nabla F_1(\x),\ldots,\nabla F_R(\x).$ Later on, when the variety defined by $F_1,\ldots, F_R$ is smooth and $d=2,3$, Rydin Myerson ([$\ref{ref26}$,$\ref{ref27}$]) showed that the factor $R(R+1)(d-1)2^{d-1}+\text{dim} W$ in the bound ($\ref{birch}$) can be replaced by a factor growing linearly in $R$, in particular, $d2^dR+R$.
+This refined bound also applies to $d\geq 4$ for a generic system of equations $F_1=\cdots=F_R=0$ (see the work of Rydin Myerson [$\ref{ref28}$]).
 Furthermore, Br\"udern and Wooley [$\ref{ref13}$] showed that whenever $n\geq13$, a system of two diagonal cubic forms satisfies the Hasse principle.
 This result was generalized to that for systems of diagonal cubic forms with a certain non-singularity condition on the coefficients of the system [$\ref{ref12}$].
 Beyond a system of equations with the same degrees, Browning and Heath-Brown $[\ref{ref9}]$ verified the Hasse principle for a system of forms with different degrees.

 For the case $R=1$, in particular, the Hasse–Minkowski theorem shows that the Hasse principle holds for a quadratic form.
 Furthermore, for $d=3$ and $R=1,$ Heath-Brown [$\ref{ref25}$] proved that non-singular cubic forms with $10$ variables have a nontrivial integer solution, and later on, a series of Hooley's works $([\ref{ref18}],[\ref{ref22}],[\ref{ref23}],[\ref{ref24}])$ verified the Hasse principle for non-singular cubic forms in $9$ variables and cubic forms in $9$ variables allowed a certain singularity condition.
 For $d=4$ and $R=1,$ due to Marmon and Vishe [$\ref{ref29}$], we can say that a non-singular quartic form satisfies the Hasse principle whenever $n$ is at least $28.$ In general, for $d\geq 3$ and $R=1,$ Browning and Prendiville [$\ref{ref10}$] showed that a non-singular form satisfies the Hasse principle whenever $n$ is at least $\left(d-\frac{1}{2}\sqrt{d}\right)2^d$.